Navy shooting suspect heard voices in Newport hotel

 The former Navy reservist Aaron Alexis who is the suspected gunman in the Washington Navy Yard was recently in Newport, R.I. where he told police he was hearing voices from the walls in his hotel room.

-On August 7 at 6:20 p.m., Newport Police were called to the Marriot Hotel by Alexis to file a harassment report.
-When Police arrived Alexis told them that he had been previously lodged at the Residence Inn in Middletown and the Newport Navy Base and he was harassed by three individuals.
+On August 7 at 6:20 a.m., Newport Police were called to the Marriot Hotel by Alexis who wanted to file a harassment report.
+When police arrived Alexis told them that he had been previously lodged at the Residence Inn in Middletown and the Newport Navy Base where he was harassed by three individuals.

 He said he was now staying at the Marriot to get away from them but he could hear their voices coming from the walls and ceilings.
 Alexis said he recently got in an altercation with an individual at the airport when he arrived in Rhode Island and he believed that person and his friends were harassing him.